NASA-AMMOS/slim-leaderboard/examples/slim-hysds-leaderboard.md

 ## Table of Contents
-- [Leaderboard Table](#leaderboard-table) - a ranked listing of Unity repositories in order of how many best practice / compliance checks have been met.
+- [Leaderboard Table](#leaderboard-table) - a ranked listing of repositories in order of how many best practice / compliance checks have been met.
 - [Summary Report](#summary-report) - a summarization report of total checks run, number of infused best practices detected, number of proposed detecetd. etc.
 - [Repository Check Explanation](#repository-check-explanation) - detailed explanations for the logic used to generate an ✅,  ☑️, ℹ️, 🅿️, or ❌ for each check.